INTRODUCTION - ETHICS AND INTEGRITY

 - Reviewers should declare any significant similarity, if found between the article under consideration and any published paper of which they are aware.

-Certain significant ethical guidelines that all journal editors must comply with are as given below:
+Significant ethical guidelines that all journal editors must comply with are as given below:

 - Editors must give unbiased consideration to the manuscript solely on the basis of its merits.

-- Editors must maintain confidentiality with reference to the manuscript, its research information and correspondence cited in the reference, if any.
+- Editors must maintain confidentiality with reference to the manuscript, research information and correspondence cited in the reference, if any.
 The manuscript should, in no case, be shared with a third party, external to the peer review process.